kubernetes/enhancements/keps/sig-autoscaling/5679-external-metric-fallback/README.md

 - Check `.status.currentMetrics[].external.consecutiveFailureCount` to see the current failure count

 Moreover, users can verify the feature is working properly through events on the HPA object:
-- When fallback activates: Normal `ExternalMetricFallbackActivated` "Fallback activated for external metric 'queue_depth' after 3 consecutive failures"
+- When fallback activates: Normal `ExternalMetricFallbackActivated` "Fallback activated for external metric 'queue_depth' after 3 consecutive failures, using fallback replica count: 10"

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?